RNA-FRETools/MASH-FRET/docs/simulation/panels/panel-experimental-setup.md

 ### Gaussian-distributed background
 {: .no_toc}

 The background is spatially distributed following a 2D-Gaussian model.
-This can be used to model a TIRF excitation profile.
+This can be used to model a realistic TIRF excitation profile.

 To apply a <u>2D-Gaussian background</u>, "2D Gaussian profile" must be selected in list **(a)**.
 In that case, the background follows a 2D-Gaussian distribution centred on each channel, having common x- and y-standard deviations, *w*<sub>0,ex,x</sub> and *w*<sub>0,ex,y</sub>, given in pixels and set in **(d)** and **(e)** respectively.